assaff/msc-thesis/source/results.rst

 -----------------------

+Of all the features we examined, the most informative was by-far FTMap's cluster score.
+It had a high correlation to residues actually being binding residues.
+However, a SVM over receptor residues seemed to blur the signal from this descriptor.
+This observation led us to change our approach to the problem: rather than score residues in the receptor, based on their proximity to probes in space, we elected to identify those areas in space directly, and fit the peptide onto them

+Contrary to the case with PPIs, peptides naturally don't expose a large interaction surface.
+They instead depend on a few amino-acid residues who contribute most of the binding energy.

 The data show that the classifiers which incorporate all data sources (e.g. ``classifier1_full``) outperform those that specialize in one aspect of the interaction (e.g. ``classifier3_ftmap``), in terms of